Beijing–Fuzhou high-speed railway: Potential Expansion

-Project planning is unilateral, undertaken without the participation of Taiwan, which the People's Republic of China claims, but has never controlled.
+Current project planning is unilateral, undertaken without the participation of Taiwan, which the People's Republic of China claims, but has never controlled.
 The Pingtan–Taipei portion of the railway headed to Taiwan is referred as "possible long-term future expansions" in construction documents of Fuzhou–Pingtan section.

 Parallel corridors

 The Chinese government has planned the Beijing–Hong Kong (Taipei) corridor as a parallel railway corridor.
 The corridor will pass through the cities of Hengshui, Shangqiu, Hefei and Fuzhou.

 Reception

-The plan, along with the Taiwan Strait Tunnel Project, has been widely mocked in Taiwan.
+The plan has been both mocked and welcomed by different parties in Taiwan.